Nervosys/Botnix/docs/languages-frameworks/python.section.md

 It is common for upstream to specify a range of versions for its package dependencies.
 This makes sense, since it ensures that the package will be built with a subset of packages that is well tested.
-However, this commonly causes issues when packaging in Nixpkgs, because the dependencies that this package may need are too new or old for the package to build correctly.
+However, this commonly causes issues when packaging in Botpkgs, because the dependencies that this package may need are too new or old for the package to build correctly.
 We also cannot package multiple versions of the same package since this may cause conflicts in `PYTHONPATH`.